oliverbyte/beamcommander/README.md

 - **ofxLaser**: of_11.0.2 branch (legacy for OF 0.11.x) - Modified with joystick removal and ImGui safety improvements

 For detailed modification information, see `DEVELOPER.md`.

+## Acknowledgments

+Special thanks to the **ofxLaser development team** for creating the outstanding laser control framework that makes BeamCommander possible:

+- **[Seb Lee-Delisle](https://github.com/sebleedelisle)** - Lead developer of ofxLaser
+- **ofxLaser Contributors** - The community of developers who built and maintain this essential laser control library

+BeamCommander builds upon the excellent foundation provided by ofxLaser, extending it with real-time OSC control, MIDI integration, and performance-focused features.
+Without ofxLaser's robust hardware abstraction and rendering capabilities, this project would not exist.

+Additional thanks to:
+- **OpenFrameworks Community** - For the cross-platform creative coding framework
+- **Open Stage Control Developers** - For the flexible OSC control interface
+- **Beta Testers and Users** - For feedback and real-world testing

 ## License